qmk/qmk_firmware/FAQ-Keymap.md

 ## Input language specific charactors other than ASCII like Cédille 'Ç'
 NO UNIVERSAL METHOD TO INPUT THOSE WORKS OVER ALL SYSTEMS.
-You have to define MACRO in way specific to your OS or layout.
+You have to define **MACRO** in way specific to your OS or layout.

-See this post for example code.
+See this post for example **MACRO** code.

 http://deskthority.net/workshop-f7/tmk-keyboard-firmware-collection-t4478-120.html#p195620